coolshare/ReactReduxPattern/README.md

    a dialog.
 Next you can popup more by clicking "Trading Info" at the top-right.
 You can not go nowhere except clicking at "X" button to return.
 See code details at <a href="https://github.com/coolshare/ReactReduxPattern/blob/master/src/components/StackViewContainer.js">/components/StackViewContainer.js</a>.
 Invokation is easy as cs.popup(MyComponent, "MyComponent");

+- <b>Wrapper for Redux</b><br>
+   **Problem**: Redux does a simple pub/sub.
+All the reducers and subscribers will be invoke for any dispatching (This is really not efficient at all.
+I am wondering why they don't use type to map the listeners so that not all the listeners are called for each single action dispatching).
+   So you have to place if statement in all the subscribers to only let the corresponding invocation through.
+   **Solution**: I wrote a wrapper, "subscribe" to hide the filtering within the wrapper.
+See code details at <a href="https://github.com/coolshare/ReactReduxPattern/blob/master/src/services/CommunicationService.js">/services/CommunicationService.js</a>;

+- <b>Pub/sub Pattern</b><br>
+   **Problem**: In some case, you want to handle a dispatching in a variety of places/components instead of reducers, specially when the dispatching may not impact just state.
+But Redux never upates variables like LastAction when Redux can not find a reducer.
+So you can not even identify that a dispatching is sent to whom in a subscriber (listener) since the action is never saved anywhere. of action. <br/><br/>
+   **Solution**: first I add a middleware to collect the action before all the listeners are invoked.
+In this way, you can handle a dispatched action anywhere out side reducer.

 /**** here are some commonly used ones***/

  - <b>A general web UI layout</b>: